 Understanding mechanisms of DNA breakage and repair is fundamental to cancer research

-DNA breakage can be both regulated and unregulated.
-Regulated DNA breakage originates within the cell during normal processes and is absolutely required for meoitic crossing-over and immune system diversity.
-In contrast, unregulated DNA breakage can result from exposure to ultraviolet radiation from the sun, chemicals present in the environment, and even the formation of reactive chemical species from reactions between oxygen and water within cells.
+DNA breakage can be either programmed by the cell or incidental.
+Programmed DNA breakage originates within the cell during normal processes and is absolutely required for meiotic crossing-over and immune system diversity.
+In contrast, incidental DNA breakage can result from exposure to ultraviolet radiation from the sun, chemicals present in the environment, and even the formation of reactive chemical species from reactions between oxygen and water within cells.
 Moreover, many cancer therapies induce irreparable DNA damage leading to cell death.
 Thus, understanding how cells respond to and repair DNA damage is important for understanding the causes of cancer and developing new treatments.
 Epigenetics and Molecular Carcinogenesis researchers are defining: